There are just a five days left to submit the work in progress selection and the CRJ so couple of reflections this time alongside with latest works.

 During the last week I worked also with some totally different method which is a result of the chain of coincidences mixed with intentional choices.
 I spoke with one of my colleagues at work about about the moire pattern in context of my practice and as a quite surprising result of that conversation, my colleague sent me a "moire generator' which he put together during the lunch time using some of the available open source pieces of code, which is simply the rotating geometric shape built with lines which can be modified displayed in a browser

 There is a colour, transparency, line thickens and density which can be set up in a various configurations as well as four geometric shapes to choose from.
 It was a good fun to play with the shapes and observe some moire-like patterns occurring but that was it.
 I imagined though that if the shape could be overlaid on the image, the situation would become much more interesting.
 I asked my colleague if there is a chance to place the animated shape on top of the image not a plain background as it was originally and not long later received an email with the the modified generator which allow me to use any of my image in a background.
 It reminded me of the "Indeterminate Objects (Classrooms)" project by Wendy McMurdo which I saw at the Photographers Gallery in December as it combines the animated object and a still image.
+I use the rotating geometric shape though in a totally different context and only as a generator of still captures at the moment.

-I spend two evenings with working with this method and included two images in my WIP portfolio (Fig.3 and 4).
-Both of them has been rephotographed again after the shape was captured and the additional layer of moire pattern appeared which is well visible in the first image above the cube (Fig.3).
+I spend two evenings with working with this method and included two images in my WIP portfolio (Fig 3 and 4).
+Both of them has been rephotographed again after the shape was captured and the additional layer of moire pattern appeared which is well visible in the first image above the cube (Fig 3).

 Here is a small selection of other compositions: